 At all times, in our implementation of these systems and routines, we must ensure that reasonable adjustment is provided for students with special educational needs and disabilities.
 This will balance individual needs with the needs of the school community as a whole.

-It is the responsibility of every teacher at Sydenham to consistently meet the following expectations:
+It is the responsibility of every teacher at Sydenham to consistently meet the following expectations for lessons that take place on the school site: